 The Add Node button allows you to add an individual Node to the Map.
 The Display Name and Icon fields have no effect in a Geographical Map.

-If set, the Link to Map option will open a new Dashboard rather than opening the Node detail window when the icon is clicked.
+If set, the Link to Map option will open a new URL when the link is clicked.
+You can select either a Map on the current server, or by selecting Custom use any URL (even to other software/sites).
 This is especially powerful - allowing you to drill down from a top-level abstract diagram to more in-depth levels of detail.